martypdx/callback.js/README.md

 ## cb[(transform)]

 Adapts a synchronous function by passing the callback results as the first argument.
-Note that the version without a tranformation is a property getter and not a method:
+Note that the version without a transformation is a property getter and not a method:

 	console.log.cb